CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_mac.md

     ```
     pip install omnipose
     ```

+    &nbsp;

- 8. Connect CellProfiler and the plugins repo
+ 8. **Connect CellProfiler and the plugins repo**

     With your environment active, type `pythonw -m cellprofiler` in terminal to open CellProfiler if it is not open already.

      * In CellProfiler, go to **File** then **Preferences...**
      * Scroll down and look for "CellProfiler Plugins Directory" on the left.
      * Select the **Browse** button and choose the folder where you extracted the CellProfiler plugins files.
 It is probably called "CellProfiler-plugins-master" unless you have renamed it.
      * Select **Save** at the bottom of the Preferences window
      * Close CellProfiler and reopen it by typing `pythonw -m cellprofiler` on the command line

   **NOTE**: You might get a warning like this: